Rihanna Flaunts Legs For Days & Curvy Derriere In Whimsical Checkered Jumpsuit

 Another set of snapshots published by the media outlet showed Rihanna unapologetically flaunting her curvaceous assets in the edgy attire.
 Channeling her inner seductress, the “We Found Love” singer pulled the long train of her coat to the side to expose her pert derriere, showcasing her strong, voluptuous thighs without inhibition.

-The “Umbrella” hitmaker teamed her checkered jumpsuit with matching ankle boots and topped off her look with a gray sports bra that helped censor her buxom curves while showing off quite a bit of cleavage.
+The “Umbrella” hitmaker teamed her checkered jumpsuit with matching ankle boots, and topped off her look with a gray sports bra that helped censor her buxom curves while still showing off quite a bit of cleavage.
 She styled her raven tresses in long braids and accessorized with large hoop earrings, a collection of stud earrings, and a few rings on her fingers.

-It seems that Rihanna made quite an appearance at the “Long Walk to Freedom” show on Saturday and even rubbed shoulders with some of the local big names, reports the Caribbean news-oriented outlet, Loop.
+It seems that Rihanna made quite an appearance at the “Long Walk to Freedom” show on Saturday — and even rubbed shoulders with some of the local big names, per Loop.
 As she enjoyed the concert from a raised suite in the VIP section of Kensington Oval, RiRi was joined for a brief chat by the Prime Minister of Barbados, Mia Mottley.
 Shortly after that, Rihanna was spotted talking to the Chairman of the Barbados Broadcasting Authority, Dr. Allyson Leacock, and the CEO of the National Cultural Foundation, Carol Roberts.

-Meanwhile, her Instagram snap of herself and Buju Banton went viral on social media, garnering more than 2.7 million likes and over 19,000 comments.
+Meanwhile, the Instagram snap of herself and Buju Banton went viral on social media, garnering more than 2.7 million likes and over 19,000 comments.

 “Yes!
 Legends in the building!” wrote one of her Instagram followers.